 Reasons to Choose Wheat Free Flours

 - WEIGHT LOSS – Wheat and gluten free baking can help reduce body fat for a couple of reasons: 1.
-It will stop you eating the usual shop bought refined and highly processed baked goods such as pastries, cakes and biscuits – all of which will more than likely be laden with unhealthy saturated fats and refined sugars, not to mention chemical additives in the form of preservatives, colours, satbilisers and flavourings.
-All of these things spike blood sugar, promote belly fat storage, AND up your risk of disease and obesity.
+It will stop you eating the usual shop bought refined and highly processed baked goods such as pastries, cakes and biscuits – many of which will more than likely be laden with unhealthy saturated fats and refined sugars, not to mention chemical additives in the form of preservatives, colours, satbilisers and flavourings.
+All of these things spike blood sugar, promote belly fat storage AND up your risk of disease and obesity.
 2. Wheat and gluten free baking usually involves the use of much healthier flour alternatives that are higher in fiber and nutrients – all of which are lower GI, will fill you up for longer, and make bloating less likely.

-- YOU WILL MAKE MORE HOMEMADE FOOD – Which obviously means you will eat healthier as you will know EXACTLY what is in your food and you can control how much sugar, fat, and calories goes into it.
+- YOU WILL MAKE MORE HOMEMADE FOOD – Which obviously means you will eat healthier as you will know EXACTLY what is in your food, and you can control how much sugar, fat and calories goes into it.

 Wheat and Gluten Intolerances

-Some people may either be gluten intolerant or have celiac disease, which means they need to steer clear of all glutenous products for good; others simply just feel better by omitting or cutting down on gluten in general.
-Gluten and wheat are not the same thing, and some wheat free flours still contain gluten, such examples include barley, rye and spelt.
+Some people may either be gluten intolerant, or have celiac disease which means they need to steer clear of all glutenous products for good; others simply just feel better by omitting or cutting down on gluten in general.
+Gluten and wheat are not the same thing, and some wheat free flours still contain gluten – such examples include barley, rye and spelt.

-Oat Flour can be Less Bloating!
+Oat Flour can be Less Bloating

-If you are one of those people who generally just feels bloated after eating bread, then this doesn’t necessarily mean you’re gluten intolerant; rather you may have a wheat sensitivity.
+If you are one of those people who generally just feels bloated after eating bread, then this doesn’t necessarily mean you’re gluten intolerant, rather you may have a wheat sensitivity.
 You may notice that wheat triggers general bloating and IBS, therefore you may find if you steer clear of it as much as possible it will help reduce symptoms.

-Or you may be one of those people who can tolerate a little gluten of wheat and be fine or just have some very mild discomfort, but when you eat a lot you have a much worse reaction.
+Or you may be one of those people who can tolerate a little gluten of wheat and be fine, or just have some very mild discomfort but when you eat a lot you have a much worse reaction.
 Sometimes it’s just about gut tolerance, and I think being mildly intolerant falls into the range of many people.
-You should however check with you doctor if you have any of these symptoms to rule out anything more serious.
+You should, however, check with you doctor if you have any of these symptoms to rule out anything more serious.

-Gluten free grains, nuts and seeds that can be made into flour for baking:-
+Gluten free grains, nuts and seeds that can be made into flour for baking

 - WILD RICE